sbernasek/sbernasek.github.io/travel/trips.md

 <h1> Travel maps </h1>

 We combined our photos and tracking data to summarize our recent trips below.
-The menu in the top right corner controls what is shown.
 There's also a [composite version]({{ site.map_objs | absolute_url }}/merge.html).

 In each map:
 * The blue/red shading (heatmap) shows where we were
 * Red lines are flights
 * Green lines are trains
 * Black lines are driving routes

+The menu in the top right corner controls which segments of the itinerary are shown.

 <br>
 <br>
 <hr>